StephanThierry/nodejs4synologynas/README.md

 `nvm set 8.9.4`
 npm install will now start working again.

-I've reported this error to Synology technical support - and they have replied that is is a know issue - and users should use nvm to switch to Node v8 if they want to use Node for development!
+I've reported this error to Synology technical support - and they have replied that it is a know issue - and users should use nvm to switch to Node v8 if they want to use Node for development!
 My guess is that Node v12 will be supported in a later version of DSM.

 If you have found a better solution - or you can confirm that Synology has fixed the issue - please let me know by creating an issue. https://github.com/StephanThierry/nodejs4synologynas/issues
 (Now on with the show....)